 After the installation has been completed it is recommended that the environment is tested.
 This is done by going through each of the Software Test workflows.
-By directing your browser to the frontend of the server you will see a number of Software Test workflows.
-Each sample project displays some functionality of Resultmaker Process Platform[TM].
+By directing your browser to the frontend of the server you will see several Software Test workflows.
+Each sample project displays some functionality of Resultmaker Process PlatformTM.
 Each test case is not described here, but the procedure is straight forward.
 Start each workflow and try it out to the end.
 After you have gone through all Software Test workflows you have tested the primary functionality.